 The control board is now fully wired!

-Now to install the control board and route the leads.
+Now to install the control board and route the wires.
 Do the following:

 Cut out a small piece of paper and place it underneath the LCD’s circuit board to insulate it from the LCD’s metal casing.